Gulf Breeze High School: Extracurricular activities

 The school offers various clubs pertaining to a variety of interests.
 Each year GBHS hosts 'Club Rush' - an event located in the school's media center that allows incoming freshman and sophomore students to learn more about the current clubs available.
-In order for a club to be established, it must be sponsored by a member of the Gulf Breeze High faculty.

-Examples of specific nationwide organizations active in Gulf Breeze High include Art Honor Society, French Honor Society, Latin Honor Society, National Technical Honor Society, Mu Alpha Theta, National Honor Society, Spanish Honor Society, Quill & Scroll, International Thespian Society.

 Grade-change scandal

 An investigation in 2019 revealed that former Gulf Breeze High School Assistant Principal Tori Baker changed her daughter's grades for three periods during the 2018-2019 school year, improving her class ranking from seventh to second.
 Following the Santa Rosa County School District Superintendent's recommendation that she be fired, Baker resigned.

 The investigation also found that Principal Danny Brothers allegedly knew the student had requested the grades be changed and failed to prevent a conflict of interest between the assistant principal and her daughter.